holly948/raincitybikecrew.com/pages/rules.md

 [Click here to join our motorcycle chat group]({{ social.discordLink }})

-Play motorcycle photo tag, share pics of your bikes and your pets, talk about and plan Vancouver motorbike track days or dual sport rides, find people to game online with, talk about your favourite sports teams, get notified of social meetups and more.
+Play motorcycle photo tag across Vancouver, share pics of your motorbikes and your pets, talk about and plan Vancouver motorbike track days or dual sport rides, find people to game online with, talk about your favourite sports teams, get notified of social meetups and more.
 We have something for everyone and are always open to new suggestions to be more inclusive and improve the chat group for all riders to enjoy.

 {% include components/section-end.njk %}